Aydayll/aydayll/README.md

 - 🤔 I’m looking for help with Node.js, Vue.Js
 - 💬 Ask me about your offers, I will answer immideatily and gradly
 - 📫 How to reach me:Telegram:@floraisonaa, Instagram:@aydayll, Email:makenovaay23@gmail.com
-- ⚡ Fun fact: I'm baking pies and go swimming
+- ⚡ Fun fact: I'm baking pies, go swimming and do gymnastics